Angel Tax! What’s the hype about?

 The following were the common problems that were faced by startups due to angel tax:

-Valuations for raising capital
+Valuations for raising capital:

 The shares had to be valued to decide whether the amount received or to be received from an investor was in excess of the fair value on the basis of the discounted cash flow method (DCF), which is a highly subjective issue as it is a function of the company’s projected earnings at that point in time and since startups operate in a highly uncertain environment, many companies are not always able to perform as per their financial projection.
 Equally, some companies exceed the projection by a long mile if they are doing well.

-Notice from Income Tax Department
+Notice from Income Tax Department:

 Many startups during the last couple of years have received notices from the Income Tax Department asking them to explain their valuations and to pay as much as 30% of their funding as a tax.
 There is also an added legal cost which they need to bear to get a certified valuation report from valuers coupled with the compliance burden of responding to notices and attending hearings.

 However, on 19th February 2019, The Ministry of Commerce (Department of Promotion of Industry and Internal Trade) vide Notification No G.S.R 127(E) has modified the definition of Startup’s and eased the process for obtaining Angel Tax Exemption for “Eligible Startups”.
+The following are the highlights of this notification which is a boon to the startups:

 Who Is An “Eligible Startup”?